Sustainability

 Board of Directors' Effectiveness Evaluation Results and Response Policy

-At the meeting of the Board of Directors held in May 2022, the evaluation results were discussed, and it was confirmed that BIL's Board of Directors functioned effectively in general.
-At the same time, through the evaluation of the Board of Directors, opinions were raised regarding requests and room for improvement about the following areas.
+At the meeting of the Board of Directors held in May 2024, the evaluation results were discussed, and it was confirmed that BIL's Board of Directors was functioning effectively in general.
+In consideration of opinions and requests shared through the latest survey for the evaluation of the Board of Directors, the following initiatives will be implemented in FY2024:

 State of Improvement Regarding Past Evaluation Results

-The results of the previous effectiveness evaluation of the Board of Directors in February 2021 confirmed that BIL's board was functioning effectively overall.
-However, the issues below were pointed out and the following measures were taken in FY2021.
+The results of the previous effectiveness evaluation of the Board of Directors in February 2023 confirmed that BIL's Board was functioning effectively overall.
+In response to the requests and the comments on areas for improvement received through the evaluation of the Board of Directors, the following measures were taken in FY2023.

 Officer Remuneration